YummyCatnip/EXUpro/README.md

 A: It's not my first language.

 Q: I found a bug/error, or a card doesn't work as is supposed to, what do I do?
-A: You can tell me, and I'll look on to it and hopefully fix/change it.
+A: You can ping Yummy Catnip at our Discord server, and I'll look on to it and hopefully fix/change it.

 ## JSON for easy updates
 ```